Caring for a Loved One with Alzheimer’s

 - Providing local police and emergency response teams with a photo of your loved one, along with a list of places they may wander

 - Communicating your emergency response plan to neighbors

-What is MedicAlert?
 Well, it’s not just a medical ID.
 MedicAlert is peace of mind, knowing that if your loved one wanders or has a medical emergency, MedicAlert Foundation has their back – and yours.
-With a MedicAlert ID and membership, your loved one’s medical history and emergency info is stored, safe and secure, in their MedicAlert profile.
+With a MedicAlert ID and protection plan, your loved one’s medical history and emergency info is stored, safe and secure, in their MedicAlert profile.

 Our Emergency response team diligently works with first responders in wandering incidents to quickly reunite missing persons with their loved ones.
 We transmit photos and a missing person’s report to police, hospitals and first responders, and proactively reach out to community outlets to advise them to be on alert.
 With our Wandering Support service, MedicAlert has the knowledge, experience and network that has led to over 15,000 successful resolutions of wandering cases.

 Caregivers have enough on their plate.
-A MedicAlert ID and membership delivers peace of mind for caregivers.
+A MedicAlert ID and protection plan delivers peace of mind for caregivers.
 By helping keep their loved one safe, MedicAlert means everyone can breathe a little easier.